 Disembarking the Ocean Explorer, and exploring Montreal, UNESCO-listed City of Design

-Enjoy lunch at a local restaurant before checking into your hotel.
+You’ll have a special lunch at one of Montreal’s celebrated restaurants, enjoying beer and wine with your meal.
+After, check into your hotel.
 The balance of the day is free for you to relax, explore, and dine as you wish.

 Free day in Montreal